''You never change things by fighting the existing

 Lives in Claverton near Bath, moved from Amsterdam to Bath mid-pandemic (2020) with wife Jo, 2 daughters and 2 dogs.

-Life - Love the outdoors, running, cycling, surfing, family time.
+Life - Love the outdoors, running, cycling, surfing, music, family time.

 Work - Founder at lifework.
 Passionate about helping people and businesses tackle building balance and having a positive impact in what they do.